Drawn Together: Cancellation

 A total of three seasons were produced.
 Season 3 began airing on October 5, 2006, and took a mid-season break which started on November 15, 2006.
 The second half of season three began airing on October 4, 2007.

 In March 2007, it was announced that creators Dave Jeser and Matt Silverstein had left Comedy Central, and later created DJ & the Fro for their sister channel MTV in 2009, and eventually signed a two-year contract with 20th Century Fox Television to create new series and/or work on the studio's existing shows.

 The season three finale included multiple jokes about the show's cancellation.
 TV Guide listed this episode as a series finale and described the episode as follows: "The series wraps up with the housemates participating in a singing competition as they look back on their recent misadventures."

 In March 2008, Tara Strong confirmed that the show had been cancelled, and the back of the third season DVDs box refers to it as the "third and final season".

 Since cancellation, the show has partial rotation late-nights, and airs uncensored on Comedy Central's Secret Stash and on Logo.

-Despite the cancellation, the official page of Drawn Together in Myspace had suggested the fans call Comedy Central and convince them to make a new season.
+In response to the cancellation, the official page of Drawn Together on Myspace had suggested the fans call Comedy Central and convince them to make a new season.